missionpinball/mpf-docs/config/sound_pools.rst

 of being randomly selected of 5 out of 10 (50%), `slingshot_02` 3/10 (30%), and `slingshot_03`
 2/10 (20%).

-.. note:: If you want to use a sound that has spaces in its name you need to put the name of the sound in quotes:
+.. note:: If you want to use a sound that has spaces in its name, the name of the sound must be in quotes:
    ::

        sound_pools: